ksminhas/Hello-World/README.md

 # Hello-World
-First Application Test on GitHub it is snaopshot now for Master Branch
+First Application Test on GitHub. it is snapshot now for Master Branch